masikol/barapost/README.md

     Sequences from assembly files affect on sorting process in their own specific way (see "Notes about sorting" section in "fastQA5-sorter.py" decsription below, note number 4).

-### EXAMPLES:
+### Examples:

 Note for Windows users: `./barapost.py` won't work on Windows -- type `py -3 barapost.py` instead.

 Sure, you can do the same thing on Unix-like systems, but you might face problems with path completions if you call Python interpreter explicitly.
-Therefore I recommend to make .py-file executable (by running `chmod +x barapost.py`) and run it as it is shown in examples below.
+Therefore I recommend to make .py-file executable (by running `chmod +x barapost.py`) and run it as it is shown in examples below (assumming that scripts are in working directory).

   1. Process all FASTA and FASTQ files in working directory with default settings: